A Guide for the New Fantasy Commish

 How will trades and free agency be handled? – Your decision on trade rules will most greatly affect the amount of time you spend doing commish work during the season.
 You can require that you (or a committee) approve each trade manually; or you can allow the system to auto-approve after 1 or 2 days if no objections are raised by the league.

-What is a good draft date? – Most leagues like to draft towards the end of preseason to minimize the chance of top picks getting injured before the season starts.
+What is a good draft date? – Most leagues like to draft towards the end of preseason to minimize the risk of top picks getting injured before the season starts.
 Talk with your prospective members and find out what dates they are not available.
 Then pick a date and time that works for everyone.

-Select A Site To Host Your Fantasy League
+Select A Site to Host Your Fantasy League

 Most fantasy league sites are free and provide the basics of stats, scoring, league and team management, message posting, online drafting, etc. They usually offer a premium (pay) package as well with additional features.